Jorgemendozaesp/TKT4196-CourseMaterial/index.md

 # NEWS
 ## Week 36
+NOTE: The solution to the practical 1.1.1 of the first chapter contained a mistake, which is now solved in the last version of the compendium in blackboard.
+You are very welcome to inform us about typos or mistakes in the compendium.

 The plan for this week is the following:

 | Compend. | Type |     Topic                                                 |	Lecturer |	Date       | Location |